philipturner/home-built-stm/README.md

 I ended up having ~30 minutes available today to be in the lab.
 First, I ensured that surface mount parts would be placed in my bin for tomorrow.
 Second, I read the instruction sheet for the caliper/calipers/digital caliper.
 You must take out the battery before putting it away.

 I used the _digital caliper™_ to measure the tooltip for machining wood.
 The tooltip has zero bridgehead carbons and zero germanium radicals.
-It also measures 3,160 microns in one specific dimension and 38,260 microns in another.
+It also measures 3.16 mm in one specific dimension and 38.26 mm in another.
 I don't know which dimension is named which.

 <p align="center">
 &nbsp;